 Okay, So Do All International Students Have To Get Health Insurance?

 Yes!
 All international students headed to the UK need health insurance.
-But keep in mind, the health insurance you choose depends on the length of your study programme.
+But keep in mind, the best health insurance for international students depends on the length of your study programme.
 By getting health insurance in the UK, you can access the National Health Service (NHS) only if your course is 6 months or more.
 If your course is less than that, then you should opt for a private insurance company.

 ..National Health Service??